 Damage to carpets is covered under your Contents Insurance policy.

-Safety Net Home Protection provides a buffer if the cost of repairing or rebuilding exceeds the amount you insured your home for due to an unexpected building price surge.
+Safety Net Home Protection – included in GIO Classic Extras and Platinum cover – provides a financial buffer if the cost of repairing or rebuilding exceeds your sum insured (i.e. the amount you insured your home for) due to an unexpected building price surge.
+For example:

 Pets are not automatically covered.
 However, when you insure your home contents with GIO, we offer ‘Injury to pet dogs and cats’ as an optional cover for an additional cost.

-Common contents, which are covered under Strata Insurance, relates to unfixed property such as appliances, equipment, furniture, fittings and works of art in common areas for which the Body Corporate or Owners Corporation is responsible.
+Common contents, which are covered under Strata Insurance, means your unfixed property that is contained within the common areas of your building – such as appliances, equipment, furniture, fittings and works of art.

 If you have a holiday house that is only for your personal use and that is unoccupied for much of the time you can still insure your property with GIO Home and Contents Insurance, but you will likely be required to pay an unoccupied excess in the event of a claim.